vatpac-technology/sops/docs/terminal/williamtown.md

 There are no [restricted areas or MOAs](../../controller-skills/sua) activated by default when WAL is online.

 #### SUA in Enroute Airspace
 Most military operations will take place in SUA nearby the TCU in enroute airspace.

-WLM TCU must coordinate the activation of these SUAs with the relevant enroute controllers **prior** to [approving any clearances](#acd-to-wlm-tcu)
+WLM TCU must coordinate the activation of these SUAs with the relevant enroute controllers **prior** to [approving any clearances](#acd-to-wlm-tcu).

 !!! phraseology
     <span class="hotline">**WAL** -> **ARL**</span>: "Request activation of M581-M584 from 0300 until 0500, for military flying operations.
 My onwards with HWE.”